Bunn/Open-In-Github/README.md

 ## Overview

 "Open In GitHub" is a macOS Quick Action that allows you to quickly open a selected file in your GitHub repository directly from Finder.
-This convenient contextual menu item streamlines your workflow by eliminating the need to manually navigate to GitHub and search for the file.

 ## Features